Trans (album)

-Trans is the thirteenth studio album by Canadian-American musician and singer-songwriter Neil Young, released on January 10, 1983.
+Trans is the thirteenth studio album by Canadian and American singer-songwriter Neil Young, released on December 29, 1982.
 Recorded and released during his Geffen era in the 1980s, its electronic sound baffled many fans upon its initial release—a Sennheiser vocoder VSM201 features prominently in six of the nine tracks.

 Background

 In 1982, Young left Reprise Records, his record label since his debut album in 1968, to sign with Geffen Records—the label founded and owned by David Geffen, who had worked with Young as manager of Crosby, Stills, Nash & Young.
-Young's contract guaranteed him $1 million per album, as well as total creative control over his output.
+Young's contract guaranteed him $1 million per album (about $960 million in 2026), as well as total creative control over his output.

 From late 1980 to mid-1982, Young spent much of his waking hours carrying out a therapy program for his young son, Ben, who was born with cerebral palsy and unable to speak.
-Young disclosed to almost no one at the time that he was doing so, or that the repetitive nature of the songs on both the previous album, Re·ac·tor, and this one related to the exercises he was performing with Ben.
+Young disclosed to almost no one at the time that he was doing so, or that the repetitive nature of the songs on both the previous album, Re·ac·tor, related to the exercises he was performing with Ben.
 Work on Trans began in late 1981 as a continuation of Re·ac·tor, with the usual Crazy Horse lineup.
 But then Young started playing with two new machines he had acquired, a Synclavier and a vocoder.
 Crazy Horse guitarist Frank Sampedro recalled, "Next thing we knew, Neil stripped all our music off, overdubbed all this stuff, the vocoder, weird sequencing, and put the synth shit on it."

 Young's direction was influenced by the electronic experiments of the German band Kraftwerk, but more importantly he felt that distorting his voice reflected his attempts to communicate with his son.
 "At that time he was simply trying to find a way to talk, to communicate with other people.
 That's what Trans is all about.
 And that's why, on that record, you know I'm saying something but you can't understand what it is.
 Well, that's exactly the same feeling I was getting from my son."
 Young explained further in a 1988 interview with James Henke for Rolling Stone: